13 Sustainable Fabrics to Shop for the Most Eco-Friendly Wardrobe

 These days, it’s a pretty well-known fact the fashion industry as a whole isn’t doing much good for the planet (although the extent of its damaging practices isn’t always clear).
 That said, there are numerous brands, both old and new, that have begun revamping their production practices, joining the ranks of companies like Patagonia, Reformation and Stella McCartney, which have been focused on eco-friendly, sustainable methods since day one.
-But how can we as shoppers tell which pieces in our digital shopping carts are truly eco-friendly and which are simply “greenwashed” (which is when corporations push environmentally-focused initiatives in an attempt to cover some of their other not-so-green behaviors)?
+But how can we as shoppers tell which pieces in our digital shopping carts are truly eco-friendly and which are simply “greenwashed” (more on that below)?
 One of the best places to start is to look for pieces made from sustainable fabrics.

 How can I tell which fabrics are sustainable?